ElenaMikhaleva/QA_Phonebook/docs/STD_v2.md

 - **Preconditions:** user is not registered
 - **Steps:**
    1. send POST request ``{ "username": "upperPippin@gmail.com", "password": "#2Breakfast!" }``
-   2. if registration is successful, attempt to log in using:
+   2. if registration is successful, attempt to register using:
-      - `upperPippin@gmail.com` (original casing)
       - `upperpippin@gmail.com` (lowercase)
       - `UPPERPIPPIN@GMAIL.COM` (uppercase)
-   3. attempt to register with different casing (`upperpippin@gmail.com` - lowercase, instead of original)
+   3. attempt to log in with different casing (`Upperpippin@gmail.com`)
 - **Exploration Focus:**
    * Does registration succeed with capitalized email?
    * Do all login attempts succeed regardless of casing?